 Though extremely beautiful, as a lake, and woody hills,

 and this divine sky must make it, I confess my

 disappointment.
-The guide showed us an antique
+The guide showed us an antique cemetery,

 the dead yet remain.

 We then coasted the bay of Baiæ to the left, in which we saw many picturesque and interesting ruins; but I have to remark that we never disembarked but we were disappointed - while from the boat the effect of the scenery was inexpressibly delightful.
 The colours of the water and the air breathe over all things here the radiance of their own beauty.
 After passing the bay of Baiæ, and observing the ruins of its antique grandeur standing like rocks in the transparent sea under our boat, we landed to visit lake Avernus.
 We passed through the cavern of the Sybil (not Virgil's Sybil) which pierces one of the hills which circumscribe the lake, and came to a calm and lovely basin of water, surrounded by dark and woody hills and profoundly solitary.
 Some vast ruins of the temple of Pluto stand on a lawny hill on one side of it, and are reflected in its windless mirror.